-The majority of prisoners who come into contact with psychiatrists do so only for the purposes of assessment, categorization and the prescription of drugs.
-The MHIRT under study were predominantly engaged in practices which were integral to the disciplinary regime of the prison and to the larger socio-legal apparatus, such as court reports, and suicide prevention, which meant that the MHIRT operated more as a crisis resolution team, with little time to engage in therapeutic services.
-The ability to speak and be listened to with kindness and care is fundamental to a good therapeutic relationship, however, the emphasis on security exacerbated the challenges of providing any treatment other than.
-Even the range of prescribed medication the team could offer was restricted due to security protocols, clearly affecting their ability to provide equivalent care.
-Furthermore, the formal and informal networks of power in the prison created such high levels of stress and dissatisfaction among team members that within the first six months of our study, three had left and one had taken extended sick leave.
+- Practices which were integral to the disciplinary regime of the prison and to the larger socio-legal apparatus, such as court reports and suicide prevention took priority, which meant that MHIRTs operated more as a crisis resolution team, with little time to engage in therapeutic services. - The ability to speak and be listened to with kindness and care is fundamental to a good therapeutic relationship, however, the emphasis on security exacerbated the challenges of providing any treatment other than medication. - The formal and informal networks of power in the prison created such high levels of stress and dissatisfaction that within the first six months of the project, three team members had left and one had taken extended sick leave.